OpenPecha/stt-split-audio/README.md

     After following the steps from the above link also run
     > ln -s /usr/local/bin/ffmpeg/ffprobe /usr/bin/ffprobe

+3. Login to aws cli with
+    > aws configure

+4. Database credentials
+    Create an .env file in util with the following environment variables
+    - HOST
+    - DBNAME
+    - DBUSER
+    - PASSWORD

 ### Configure _Project Name_
 1. _Write the step here._
 2. _Write the step here._